mahlatselelosa/Lung-Cancer-Dashboard/README.md

  ## Data Preparation
 The dataset was cleaned and preprocessed to ensure accuracy and consistency.
 Gender values were standardized to "Male" and "Female".

+## Contributions
+Contributions to improve the dashboard are welcome.
+Please fork the repository, make your changes, and submit a pull request.